-The plagues are not only a direct punishment against Egyptian evil, but a statement against Egypt’s false gods.
-Egypt had many gods that supposedly had power of different parts of their world: the river, the sun, the crops, the livestock, and more.
+The plagues are not only a direct punishment against Egyptian evil but a statement against Egypt’s false gods.
+Egypt had many gods that supposedly had the power of different parts of their world: the river, the sun, the crops, the livestock, and more.

 So whenever God would turn the river to blood or the sun to darkness, whenever he would cut down crops with locust or devastate livestock with disease, he was showing all people that there is no one greater than the I Am, there is no one greater than Israel’s God.

 PHARAOH’S HARD HEART